oslabs-beta/SQuriL/README.md

 ## Meet SQuriL

-Meet [SQuriL](https://squril.io), an open source GraphQL schema generation and storage tool that creates customized, production-ready GraphQL schemas from a PostgreSQL URI for both JavaScript and TypeScript compatible environments.
+Meet [SQuriL](https://squril.io), an open source GraphQL schema generation and storage tool that creates customized, production-ready GraphQL schemas from a PostgreSQL URI for both Node.js and TypeScript compatible environments.
 Simply log in with your GitHub account and start generating and saving your GraphQL schemas today!

 Accelerated by <a href="https://github.com/oslabs-beta/" >OS Labs</a>.